chrisdurfee/base/README.md

 npm install @base-framework/organisms
 ```

-Here is the repository for the organisms package: [Base Atoms](https://github.com/chrisdurfee/organisms) Like the Base Framework, the organisms package is open-source and free to use.
+Here is the repository for the organisms package: [Base Atoms](https://github.com/chrisdurfee/organisms).
+The organisms package is open-source and free to use.

 ## Element Directives